 praise him all creatures here below, praise him above you heavenly host, praise

 Father, Son and Holy Ghost.
 Praises to God really lifts the spirit too.

 Hope the young one are doing well too.

 I shall be putting the Sunday readings on the

-website again and did you know that Sunday will be Palm Sunday and we will then
+website again and did you know that Sunday was Palm Sunday and we will then

 Attached is something the whole family can